queryluke/masseffect-5e/data/class_features/engineers_efficiency.md

 The potency of this power increases by 1 tech point at the 7th (2TP version), 11th (3TP version), and 15th (4TP version) level.

-If you wish to apply this feature to a power you've already learnt, you may choose to learn or advance an additional tech power.
-For example, a player who has already learned Incinerate and chooses to apply this feature to it, may learn Tactical Scan as an additional power when they gain this feature.
+If you wish to apply this feature to a power you've already learned, you may choose to learn or advance a different tech power instead.